 Time for a healthy twist on a classic with cranberry orange carrot cookies.
 I love this recipe because it incorporates fresh fruits, vegetables, whole grains, seasonal spices and has less fat than your traditional cookie.

 We all want to sneak veggies into sweets without it tasting like veggies.
 That’s why carrots are perfect because they provide color, moisture, and nutrients.
 These, along with the fresh cranberries and freshly squeezed orange juice, are great sources of vitamin C, A, potassium, and other micronutrients (aka vitamins and minerals).
+If fresh cranberries are no longer in season, you can use dried cranberries instead.

 Vitamin C is especially important this time of year with traveling and family gatherings as it may help boost the immune system to help protect us from getting sick.